whipowill/doom-dir/README.md

         - [TNT Revilution](https://www.doomworld.com/idgames/levels/doom2/megawads/tntr) (maps)
         - [DAR's TNT Marathon](https://mega.nz/file/sLETlJhI#D8XBqy2UlPic37EGgvpAklGJX3QctmC5pcwCnMEC3aE) (music)

-The trick here is knowing which mods you can stack w/ other mods.
+The trick is knowing which mods you can stack w/ other mods.
 Basically, if I didn't put a note, you can stack that mod with others.

+The sequence of layering is important.
+You pretty much always want Brutal DOOM first, the map mod you're playing second, and the music last.

 Map mods should not be stacked w/ other map mods.
 Note that map mods are optional, w/out them the game will play the original maps.

-## Launcher

-Be sure to checkout my shell script [DOOM Launcher](https://github.com/whipowill/sh-doom-launcher) which uses this directory structure to manage your mods and launch your games.
+The complete overhauls (Brutal DOOM64 and Brutal Wolfenstein) should be run by themselves.

 ## Notes